Evaluation Methodologies in Software Protection Research: Sample Sets

-We further analyzed the ratio between the total sample set size and the original sample set size (i.\,e., how many variations of the original samples were generated). \Cref{fig:samplediversification} shows the ratios between the two sample set sizes for all four combinations of goodware/malware and obfuscation/deobfuscation-analysis papers.
+We further analyzed the ratio between the total sample set size and the original sample set size (i.e., how many variations of the original samples were generated). \Cref{fig:samplediversification} shows the ratios between the two sample set sizes for all four combinations of goodware/malware and obfuscation/deobfuscation-analysis papers.
 Unsurprisingly, a majority (51\%) of the malware analysis papers has a diversification factor of 1: these paper only evaluate original malware samples and original benign apps, but no variations of either of them, to evaluate malware detection rates.
 This number is in line with \MalwareOnlyOfMalwarePercentage{}~$\hat{=}$\totalMalwareOnly{}/\totalMalware{} of the malware papers being malware only papers.
 Many malware papers, in particular the ones focusing on techniques that can also be used on goodware, also evaluate their techniques on samples they built themselves, and then evaluate more than one version, such as an unprotected one and a protected one.
 That is why the green line gradually rises from 51\% to 100\%.
 Noteworthy is the big step on the black curve at two for goodware obfuscation papers.
 9\% of the papers feature a diversification factor of less than 2, meaning that they do not even consider perform measurements on two versions (unprotected vs.\ protected) of all of their samples.
 An additional 31\% of the goodware obfuscation papers only reaches a diversification factor of 2, which in almost all cases corresponds to one unprotected and one protected version for each sample.

-This means that 40\% of the goodware obfuscation papers do not evaluate diversified protection at all.
-In other words, they do not evaluate the sensitivity of protection strength or costs to configuration parameters or to random seeds used in stochastic approaches, such as the parameters or seeds that might determine precisely where a particular protection is injected, which might be in a hot (i.\,e., frequently executed) part of a program or in a cold part, or the parameters that determine how sparsely or densely some transformation is deployed.
+\bemph{This means that 40\% of the goodware obfuscation papers do not evaluate diversified protection at all.} In other words, they do not evaluate the sensitivity of protection strength or costs to configuration parameters or to random seeds used in stochastic approaches, such as the parameters or seeds that might determine precisely where a particular protection is injected, which might be in a hot (i.e., frequently executed) part of a program or in a cold part, or the parameters that determine how sparsely or densely some transformation is deployed.
 We find this a major shortcoming, that plagues too many papers in this research domain.
-Unfortunately, for malware obfuscation research, where authors typically also generate their own samples, the situation is even worse, with close to 70\% of those papers not evaluating diversified protection.